top of page

 Board Member

-Having grown up on the beautiful Palouse and traditional Nimiipuu lands, Emma is a recent graduate from the University of Idaho with Bachelors of Arts degrees in Spanish and International Relations, completing coursework relating to Indian law and tribal sovereignty.
-She is currently employed at The Pew Charitable Trusts, working in Government Relations with the environment and international programs.
+Having grown up on the beautiful Palouse and traditional Nimiipuu lands, Emma is a graduate from the University of Idaho with Bachelors of Arts degrees in Spanish and International Relations, completing coursework relating to Indian law and tribal sovereignty.
+She has done advocacy work in Washington DC with environment and international programs focused o nature-based climate solutions, and recently completed a MSc degree in Global Health Policy at the London School of Economics.

 Emma Carscallen.jpg